w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Expand acronyms on first use

-When first used on a page, ensure that acronyms are fully expanded.
+Expand acronyms the first time they are used on a page.
 Follow the expansion with the acronym.
 Some extremely common acronyms may be better known than the expanded form, for example, BBC, or HTML.
-In such cases, an expansion may not be necessary, although avoid assuming internal organizational acronyms are as well known.
+In such cases, an expansion may not be necessary.
+Avoid assuming internal organizational acronyms are as well known.

 {::nomarkdown}
 <%= example %>